Girgis1/NiceBotUI/README.md

 - **USB:** Connect controller to computer
 - **Camera:** Connect USB camera
 - **E-Stop:** Wire emergency stop to power supply (recommended)
+- **Jetson CSI Cameras:** Use the `CSI://0` shorthand in the Camera tab; the app will expand it into the correct GStreamer pipeline.

 ## Error Messages